miykael/atlasreader/README.md

 If you are using `atlasreader` in your publication, please cite the following paper:

-Markello R., Gale D., Herholz P., Whitaker K., Notter-Bielser M.-L., & Notter M. P. (2019).
+Notter M. P., Gale D., Herholz P., Markello R. D., Notter-Bielser M.-L., & Whitaker K. (2019).
 AtlasReader: A Python package to generate coordinate tables, region labels, and informative figures from statistical MRI images. *The Journal of Open Source Software*, ZZZ, YYY.

 ***TODO: This reference needs to be updated after paper is published.
 Don't forget to add the DOI and link to the paper.***